gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - 'edit.profile.pic.fb.png'
       - 31px from left edge of screen
       - 51px from top of table cell
-   - 'my looks'
-      - Verlag Light
-      - 6pt
-      - rgb(143,143,143)
-      - 36px from left edge of screen
-      - baseline is 60px from top of table cell
    - thumbs
       - facebook
          - 25px from left edge of screen